tarwn/lessthandot-hugo/blogs/content/posts/2013-09-09-real-world-azure-queue-popreceiptmismatch.md

 Time:2013-09-07T17:04:30.5469796Z</Message>
 </Error>
 ```
 Wait, what?
-404, MessageNotFound, &#8220;The specified message does not exist.&#8221;?
+404, MessageNotFound, “The specified message does not exist.”?

-That doesn&#8217;t match the documentation OR sound correct?
+That doesn't match the documentation OR sound correct?

 ## The PopReceiptMismatch Bug

-I&#8217;ve written a series of unit tests that show that you receive &#8220;Item not found&#8221; from using an outdated PopReceipt, a PopReceipt from another queue&#8217;s item, and a fabricated PopReceipt.
+I've written a series of unit tests that show that you receive “Item not found” from using an outdated PopReceipt, a PopReceipt from another queue's item, and a fabricated PopReceipt.
 All cases where I would expect to receive the PopReceiptMismatch error.

 [AzureQueueIssues/PopReceiptMismatchReturnsWrongError.cs][7] (Full code available on Github)